Azure/service-fabric-mesh-preview/docs/conceptual-docs/seabreeze-overview.md

 **A simple model for applications**

 Service Fabric Applications is a simple, unified way of running applications on Service Fabric.
-Users simply write an application in any language or platform, describe how it should run in a simple YAML definition, and run it on any of the three product SKUS of Service Fabric (Seabreeze, on-premise cluster or Azure SF cluster).
+Users simply write an application in any language or platform, describe how it should run in a simple YAML or JSON definition, and run it on any of the three product SKUS of Service Fabric (Seabreeze, on-premise cluster or Azure SF cluster).

 **Container focused**
 Service Fabric Applications have first-class support for running in containers.
 In SeaBreeze, all applications must be in containers.
 On Service Fabric, users would have the option to run their applications without containers, but the experience makes containers the best choice.